 - Step 8 Slowly pour a third of the warm water mixture into the standing mixer with the dry ingredients.

-- Step 9 Add the egg.
+- Step 9 Add one egg.
 Turn the mixer to medium.

 - Step 10 Add another third of the water mixture and beat well.

-- Step 11 Add the last of the water mixture slowly…you may not need it all.
-The dough should be pretty sticky yet pull together.
+- Step 11 Then the last of the water mixture slowly…you may not need it all.
+The dough should be pretty sticky and fluffy yet pull together.
 Better less than more!
 I used it all.

 - Step 12 Turn off your oven and leave the oven light on.